underoot/underoot.github.io/content/blog/en/2022/hackjunction/index.md

 date: 2022-11-06
 description: The Junction 2022 hackathon was amazing.
 I worked in a team together with my ex-colleague and we have developed an application that measures the pulse when browsing websites
 ---
-On 4-6 November, I took part in the <a href="https://web.archive.org/web/20221103155752/https://www.junction2022.com/" target="_blank">Junction 2022</a> hackathon.
+On 4-6 November, I took part in the [Junction 2022](https://web.archive.org/web/20221103155752/https://www.junction2022.com/) hackathon.
 It was amazing.
 I worked in a team together with my ex-colleague Aleksey Khlebaev.
 We have developed an application that measures the pulse when browsing websites.

 Two days of non-stop coding and devops-ing with a lot of fast learning of D3, Next.js, WatchKit, and the GCP infrastructure.